nilaybose/medium/cline-comparison-article.md

-# **Cline vs GitHub Copilot vs Full-Context AI: The Ultimate Developer's Guide to Cost-Effective AI Coding**
+# **Cline vs GitHub Copilot: The Ultimate Developer's Guide to Cost-Effective AI Coding**

 *A comprehensive comparison of AI coding assistants with real-world cost analysis and best practices*